olejech/storybook-theme-css-vars/README.md

   theme: {
     selector: "body (or your selector with data attribute)",
-    dataAttr: "data-theme (or your data attribute)", },
+    dataAttr: "data-theme (or your data attribute)",
+    nameLightTheme: "light (or your name of light theme)",
+    nameDarkTheme: "dark (or your name of dark theme)", },
 };
 ```

+- nameLightTheme (optional, default — "light")
+- nameDarkTheme: (optional, default — "dark"),

 ## Usage